 Based on these 2011 sample results, Phillips Reservoir is a candidate for development of a fish advisory for consumption of yellow perch.
-The mean of two samples was 0.605 mg/kg, substantially higher than the 0.35 mg/kg threshold.
-These results confirm previous data collected from Phillips in 1994, which showed that mercury concentrations were elevated above threshold levels in both smallmouth bass and black crappie (Table 3).
+The mean of two samples was 0.605 mg/kg, substantially higher than both the 0.35 and 0.23 mg/kg thresholds.
+These results confirm previous data collected from Phillips in 1994, which showed that mercury concentrations were elevated above both thresholds in both smallmouth bass and black crappie (Table 3Table 3).
 Like yellow perch, both of these species are consumed by anglers.
 Although this is a limited dataset, it does show that elevated concentrations of mercury were present in fish tissue almost two decades ago.